Berat-PC/traveler-game/README.md

 Rules :
 All the cities has to be visited.
 (BASEL, ZURICH, LUGANO, BERN, ZERMATT, GENEVA) Each gift has its own point.
 The brother will be happy with the true one.

+Objective : Our aim is to mention about the biggest cities of Switzerland and their famous places.